omeka/Documentation/source/Reference/libraries/Omeka/File/Ingest/Upload.rst

         Implementations of Omeka_File_Ingest_AbstractIngest should use this to validate the uploaded file based on user-defined security criteria.

-        Important: $fileInfo may need to contain the following keys in order to work with particular Zend_Validate_File_* validation classes:
+        Important: $fileInfo may need to contain the following keys in order to workwith particular Zend_Validate_File_* validation classes:

-        - 'name': string filename (for Zend_Validate_File_Extension) If ZF is unable to determine the file extension when validating, it will check the 'name' attribute instead.
-Current use cases involve saving the file to a temporary location before transferring to Omeka.
-Most temporary files do not maintain the original file extension.
+        - 'name': string filename (for Zend_Validate_File_Extension) If ZF is unable to determine the file extension when validating, it willcheck the 'name' attribute instead.
+Current use cases involve saving thefile to a temporary location before transferring to Omeka.
+Mosttemporary files do not maintain the original file extension.

-        - 'type': string MIME type (for Zend_Validate_File_MimeType) If ZF is unable to determine the mime type from the transferred file.
-Unless the server running Omeka has a mime_magic file or has installed the FileInfo extension, this will be necessary.
+        - 'type': string MIME type (for Zend_Validate_File_MimeType) If ZFis unable to determine the mime type from the transferred file.
+Unlessthe server running Omeka has a mime_magic file or has installed theFileInfo extension, this will be necessary.

         :param string $filePath: Absolute path to the file.
 The file should be local and readable, which is required by most (if not all) of the Zend_Validate_File_* classes.
         :param array $fileInfo: Set of file info that describes a given file being ingested.